pmem/pmdk/doc/pmempool/pmempool-info.1.md

 Currently there is lack of interprocess synchronization for pool files, so the *info* command should be invoked off-line.
 Using **pmempool** on pool file which may be modified by another process may lead to unexpected errors in pool file.

-A poolset file passed to **pmempool info** may contain multiple replicas, also remote ones, but **pmempool** currently does not read any data from remote replicas.
-It prints only a remote node address and a remote replica descriptor.

 **pmempool info** opens pool file in *read-only* mode so the file will remain untouched after processing.